 North Texas SC – MLS Next Pro

-Won the 2019 USL-1 Championship and the 2024 MLS Next Pro Championship.
+NTSC won the 2019 USL-1 Championship and the 2024 MLS Next Pro Championship, which is why there should be two stars over their logo.

 Texoma FC – USL League One

 Texoma FC was founded in 2024 in the Sherman area just south of the Oklahoma border.
-They are slated to begin play in USL-1 in 2025.
-They have also started a youth setup with a USL-2 team and a USL W League team in the work.
+They began play in USL-1 in 2025.

 D4 is usually referred to as Semi-Pro and is not sanctioned officially by USSF as they sanction only professional teams and leagues.

-The three leagues operating at this level – USL-2 (formally the PDL or Premier Development League), NPSL (National Premier Soccer League), and a brand new organization called “The League for Clubs.”
-(I know, not a great name.)
+The three men’s leagues operating at this level – USL-2 (formerly the PDL or Premier Development League), NPSL (National Premier Soccer League), and a brand new organization called The League for Clubs.
+All three have teams in DFW.

 These leagues also have special rules that allow college players from the NCAA to participate without losing eligibility.
 Both leagues run on a summer-ish schedule from May to July.